Mayhem, mischief and Masi: Abu Dhabi, one year on

 ---

 Lap 53/58.
 Hamilton’s lead to Verstappen is actually rising: it’s 12.116 seconds.
 Croft and Brundle seemed to have accepted the inevitable too.
-Talking about Silverstone and that season-defining crash – when Verstappen’s 33-point lead was cut to eight points – and Mercedes’ comeback in the Constructors’ Championship after an awful pre-season test…
+Talking about Silverstone and that season-defining crash – when Verstappen’s 33-point lead was cut to eight points – and Mercedes’ comeback in the constructors’ championship after an awful pre-season test…

 Then, bang.